Board Member

 In 2017, Dr. Carla Perissinotto (she/her) was appointed as the first Associate Chief for Geriatrics Clinical Programs at UCSF.
 Given the growth of clinical programs, the associate chief oversees and manages our both our inpatient and outpatient clinical programs which include Care at Home, Geriatrics consultation in the outpatient setting, and the new Acute Care for the Elderly (ACE) unit at Moffitt-Long Hospital, Orthopedic CO-Management programs and programs which are in development.

-Carla is an Associate Professor in the Division of Geriatrics, Department of Medicine.
+Carla is a Professor in the Division of Geriatrics, Department of Medicine.
 Carla is Board Certified in Internal Medicine, Geriatrics and Palliative Medicine.
 Carla is dedicated to working in both community and academic settings.
 Her main work is in UCSF Care at Home–which provides medical care to home bound older adults, and in embedded Geriatrics consult practices.
 From 2008-2017, Carla served as a primary care and consulting Geriatrician at the Over60 Health Center in Berkeley.

 Carla joined the faculty in August 2010 as a clinician-educator and has received multiple awards for her excellence in teaching.
 Carla is passionate about working with diverse communities and improving the training of internal medicine residents and all learners in the care of elderly patients.
 Carla also has a special interest in teaching primary care doctors how to more effectively recognize cognitive impairment in the outpatient primary care setting.
 Carla was also a recipient of the highly-competitive HRSA Geriatric Academic Career Award 2010-2015, with which she developed curricula to teach a wide range of learners on the care of elderly patients in diverse settings.
 Carla has also gained national and international recognition for her research on the effects of loneliness on the health of older adults.
 She is frequently invited to discuss her research and discuss the clinical and policy implications of the health effects of loneliness.